shakedown-street/jprice/jprice/backup/projects/punkweb-bb.md

 ## Lessons Learned

 I learned a lot about building reusable Django apps through this project.
 Keeping the app truly standalone required careful consideration of dependencies and architecture.
 I also gained experience with the Django permissions framework.
 Leveraging HTMX allowed me to add interactivity without the complexity of a full frontend framework, which was a valuable lesson in simplicity.
-Overall, PunkwebBB reinforced the importance of clear documentation and ease of use when creating open-source software.
+Overall, building PunkwebBB improved my skills in Django development and open source project management.